 Workout studios and gyms are taking note, offering a variety of classes that get you fit in half the time.

-“The shorter classes are our most effective,” says trainer Christi Marraccini, the director of talent at Manhattan gym and online streaming network NEO U. Though she offers 60 and 45-minute classes as well, the 30-minute version of her High-intensity interval training (HIIT) class is often the most popular.
+“The shorter classes are our most popular,” says trainer Christi Marraccini, Head of Production and creator of GO at Manhattan gym and online streaming network NEOU.
+Though she offers 60 and 45-minute classes as well, the 30-minute version of her high-intensity interval training (HIIT) class, GO, is often the most popular.
 “For a high-intensity workout, there have been a lot of studies that show that if you’re truly going [as hard as you can], 30 minutes is all you need,” says Marraccini.
-“If you go past that, you’re not going to be able to maintain that same level of intensity.”
+“Anything longer makes it challenging to maintain the same level of intensity.”

 View this post on Instagram

 What’s your favorite GO class on @neoufitness?!
 Haven’t tried any yet?
 You’re missing out!
 Download @neoufitness with FREE (only for a limited time) link in my bio. – 🎥: @mgiacomee // @lucidframes #heyguys #whatisupyouguys #therealmufasa #getthosekneesup #howfarwillugo #neou #alwayson #neoufitness #strong #coach #go #ondemand #bootcamp #hiit #hit #fitness #health #fitfam #fitlife #fitspo #fit #instafit #determination #motivation #fitgoals #nycfitness #beaboss #boss #girlboss #nyc

 A post shared by Christi Marraccini (@christimarraccini) on